lovetoys/lovetoys/README.md

 system = Name of the system to be removed
 typeof(system) = String

 This function removes a system from all system lists.
-After this the system won't be managed anymore.
+After this the system won't be managed or updated anymore.

 #### Engine:addEntity(entity)